conorholds/agent-database-tools/README.md

 # Agent Database Tools

-A command-line interface tool to manage PostgreSQL databases through direct commands or natural language interactions with AI agents.
+A command-line interface tool to manage PostgreSQL and MongoDB databases through direct commands or natural language interactions with AI agents.
 Query, migrate, back‑up & explore your databases with either precise commands or plain‑English prompts sent through ChatGPT, Claude, or any other shell‑enabled LLM.

 > ⚠️ **DISCLAIMER: DEVELOPMENTAL SOFTWARE** ⚠️
 >